Hajj: A Guide To Performing Hajj For First Timers

 Hajj is indeed a wonderful experience, however, it requires a lot of physical endurance, due to the number of outdoor worships.
 Thus, months before, make sure that you adopt a healthy lifestyle and develop a strong stamina so that you don't get easily worn out during the rituals.

-Vaccinations and medical checkup
+Vaccinations and medical checkups

 Prior to your departure for Hajj, make sure you get vaccinated and have a medical checkup.
 People usually tend to fall sick after long traveling hours or even due to a change in climate.
 So make sure you take the necessary precautions before leaving.